Protecting people and the environment is one of our company's core values, as detailed in The Chevron Way.

-- Include the environment in decision making.
+- Include the environment in decision-making.
+We all make decisions that may affect the environment.
 From our everyday actions to major capital investments, we make better decisions when we consider the environment.

 - Reduce our environmental footprint.
-We identify and manage risks to the environment and reduce potential environmental impacts throughout the life of our operations.
+We use our business processes to identify and manage risks to the environment and reduce potential environmental impacts throughout the life of our assets.

-Our Operational Excellence Management System (OEMS) is our framework for achieving outstanding environmental performance.
-We use OEMS to systematically manage issues regarding safety, health, the environment, reliability and efficiency.
+Our Operational Excellence Management System (OEMS) is our standardized approach for achieving outstanding environmental performance.
+We apply the OEMS across our business to help us systematically manage issues regarding process safety, personal safety and health, the environment, reliability, and efficiency.

-We have a companywide, disciplined approach to identifying and managing any potential impact our operations may have on the environment, such as through waste, air emissions or water use.
-Our Environmental Stewardship Corporate Standard Process helps us identify and fund projects to improve our environmental performance.
+We have a companywide, disciplined approach to identifying and managing potential impacts that our operations may have, such as those related to waste disposal, air emissions and water use.
+Our Environmental Stewardship Corporate Standard Process requires our businesses to identify, assess and prioritize opportunities to continue to reduce impacts from our operations and improve our environmental performance.

-We apply our Environmental, Social and Health Impact Assessment (ESHIA) process to all capital projects within the company’s operational control.
+We apply our Environmental, Social and Health Impact Assessment (ESHIA) process to capital projects within the company’s operational control.
 The ESHIA process provides a systematic and risk-based approach to identifying, assessing and managing potentially significant impacts.
-The assessments can include potential impacts of our activities on surrounding communities, natural resources, air quality, land and water, or community health and livelihoods.
-Obtaining input from communities and partners is central to the ESHIA process and occurs throughout a project’s life cycle.
-Our application of the ESHIA process is wide ranging: It informs facility siting, infrastructure and technology selection.
-The ESHIA process has also helped our project development teams strengthen the protection of local ecosystems, improve protection of endangered species and enhance our community investments.
-Since 2007, we have used our ESHIA process in the planning and implementation of nearly 900 capital projects worldwide.
+The assessments can include potential impacts of our activities on natural resources, air quality, land and water, and community health and livelihoods, among other things.
+Obtaining input from communities and partners is central to the ESHIA process.
+It begins when a project starts and continues through its entire life cycle to decommissioning and asset retirement.
+Information developed in the ESHIA process is used to inform facility siting and infrastructure and technology selection.
+It has also helped our project development teams create protections for and strengthen existing protections of local ecosystems and endangered species.
+It also helps to focus our community investments.
+Since 2007, we have used our ESHIA process in the planning and implementation of over 900 capital projects worldwide.

 Protecting and Conserving Water Resources

 Chevron recognizes that water, and particularly fresh water, is a critical resource for business, our communities and the environment.
-Our Global position statement on fresh water, underscores the significance of this critical resource.
-In 2010, we launched a corporate initiative to improve our freshwater risk management and reporting practices, which included publishing our commitment to responsible management of freshwater resources.
-The initiative focuses on improving our corporate, regional and local water risk identification and management through the use of water mapping tools.
-Also in 2010, we established a corporate water metric, which collects data on fresh water.
-These data show that we have continually improved our measurement accuracy and data quality control.
+Our Global Freshwater Position Statement underscores the significance of this critical resource.
+Published in 2010, the statement articulates our commitment to improving our management of fresh water across our business and highlights areas of specific focus, including our stakeholder engagement practices.
+Also in 2010, we launched a corporate initiative to improve our freshwater risk management and reporting practices.
+The initiative focuses on improving our corporate, regional and local water risk identification and management through the use of water-mapping tools.
+Alongside that initiative, we established a corporate water metric to track data on withdrawn fresh water and recycled water.